How to Help a Friend Who’s Struggling with Their Mental HealthReading Time: 7 minutes

 If you have experienced a similar struggle, it’s okay to talk a little bit about what you went through, as a way to show empathy and share hope for the future.
 But be careful not to turn the conversation into a monologue about your own experience.

-5 Steps for How to Help a Friend with Substance Abuse Issues
+How to Help a Friend with Substance Abuse Issues

 One of the most common worries young adults have is, “Is my friend an addict?”
 But the real question to ask is whether a friend is struggling with their mental health.
 It’s important for a concerned friend to understand that substance abuse is a symptom of an underlying mental health issue, such as trauma, depression, anxiety, bipolar disorder, or another mental health issue.